 Creating a Security Group

-You can create custom security groups for use either in the public Cloud or in a specified Virtual Private Cloud (VPC).
+You can create custom security groups for use either in the public Cloud or in a specified Net.
 You then need to add appropriate rules to your security group according to your needs and your architecture.

-Since it is recommended to use an instance for one service only, we recommend creating one security group per service, with the appropriate rules, and associating the security group with all instances dedicated to this service.
-You can then allow inbound and outbound flows between security groups depending on which services need to communicate with one another in order to apply these rules to all the instances concerned.
+Since it is recommended to use a VM for one service only, we recommend creating one security group per service, with the appropriate rules, and associating the security group with all VMs dedicated to this service.
+You can then allow inbound and outbound flows between security groups depending on which services need to communicate with one another in order to apply these rules to all the VMs concerned.

 Before you begin:

-In the Name field, a unique name for the security group.
+2. In the Name field, type a name for the security group.

 Give your security groups explicit names so that their purpose is understood more easily.
 You can for example use names in the application-environment-role format:

-To choose between the public Cloud and a VPC, do one of the following:
+4. In the Net list, do one of the following:

-To create a security group for the public Cloud, leave the No VPC box checked in the VPC list.
+• To create a security group for the public Cloud, select No Net in the Net list.

-To create a security group for a VPC, click the corresponding VPC in the VPC list.
+• To create a security group for a Net, select the corresponding Net in the Net list.

 The security group is created.